 • Aggressive Behavior: Some drivers may knowingly run a red light or roll through a stop sign because they are impatient or trying to save a few seconds.
 This disregard for red light and stop sign laws in Utah puts everyone else on the road in danger.

-Common Injuries in Running Red Light and Stop Sign Accidents
+Common Injuries from Running Red Light Accidents in Utah

 Traffic signals exist to regulate traffic flow and protect drivers, passengers, bicyclists, and pedestrians.
 When these signals are ignored, a variety of severe injuries can occur: